jere357/jere357.github.io/attention.md

 ## [CBAM: Convolutional Block Attention Module](https://arxiv.org/abs/1807.06521)
-The older brother of SENet, CBAM.
-Theoretically it should be superior to SENet, but I didn't have any luck using it in my networks.
-This paper applies channel attention and spatiala ttention sequentially, instead of all at once like they do in the first paper i linked.
+The older brother of SENet and the first paper, CBAM.
+Theoretically it should be superior to them.
+I didn't have any luck using it in my networks.
+This paper applies channel attention and spatial attention sequentially, instead of all at once like they do in the first paper i linked.

 [another one ](https://youtu.be/Co-bXmn8vYc?si=HzP06TgxCVITp6c9)